Nutrient-Dense Snacks | Avoiding Trouble Foods | Support

 Nutritious snacks can help combat the unhealthy weight gain sometimes caused by MS treatments such as steroid medications.
 Because gaining weight with MS can put added stress on your joints and raise the risk of heart and lung problems, it’s crucial to snack wisely.
 Focus on protein and fiber in snack foods to boost satiety and promote a healthy weight.
 Getting enough fiber every day may also help reduce constipation, something many people with MS deal with.

 Many processed foods are low in fiber, so choosing a diet based around whole foods (even for snacks) is a sound recommendation for healthy eating.
-And as new research emerges on gut bacteria and the immune system, fiber may play an increasingly important role in the diets of people with MS.
+And as new research emerges on gut bacteria and the immune system, it appears fiber may play an increasingly important role in the diets of people with MS.

 While protein shakes and bars are OK once in a while, getting your protein from unprocessed whole foods is generally better for maximum nutrition.
 You could try these options: